Local school busing crisis continues with no end in sight

 “It’s frustrating.
 I have many appointments during the week, and I’m trying to do schooling myself,” said Nash.

-There’s also the late drop-off times.
+There are also late drop-off times.
 Parents say there’s barely enough time for dinner, homework and family time.

 “I really do think these kids should go back to remote until they figure out the bus shortage,” said Leddon.